QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

-Each choice of topological boundary condition appears to correspond to a choice of an ``$\alpha$ state'' in the language of \cite{Marolf:2020xie, Coleman:1988cy, *GIDDINGS1988854}, where the partition functions factorize, as suggested by \cite{Benini:2022hzx}.
-In our formalism, this is encoded in our state $\ket{\Psi}_{\Lambda}$.
-However, as explained above, our perspective differs slightly from \cite{Benini:2022hzx}.
-Specifically, we do not collapse the entire bulk and place the topological structure directly on top the physical boundaries, nor do we view the bulk as entirely trivial (which is the region beyond the topological boundary where anyon condensation occured).
-The bulk remains non-trivial within the sandwich, and in this light, the factorization puzzle can be resolved by identifying the quantum measure for the gravitational path integral over the non-trivial bulk which is encoded in the topological boundary condition, or the state $\ket{\Psi}_{\Lambda}$.
+Each choice of topological boundary condition appears to correspond to a choice of an ``$\alpha$ state'' in the language of \cite{Marolf:2020xie, Coleman:1988cy, *GIDDINGS1988854}, where the partition functions factorize, as suggested by \cite{Benini:2022hzx}; in our formalism, this is encoded in the state $\ket{\Psi}_{\Lambda}$.
+Our perspective differs slightly from \cite{Benini:2022hzx}, however: we neither collapse the entire bulk onto the physical boundaries nor view it as entirely trivial.
+The bulk remains non-trivial within the sandwich, and the semi-classical factorization puzzle is recast as identifying the quantum measure for the gravitational path integral over this non-trivial bulk, encoded in the topological boundary condition, or the state $\ket{\Psi}_{\Lambda}$.
+We emphasize that this reorganization relies precisely on the topological nature of the slab: the kernel is universal, and it acts identically on the state of an individual CFT and on an ensemble mixture (cf.~Sec.~\ref{ETH}), both satisfying the no-flux condition.
+Semi-classical computations that probe only the gravitational kernel are therefore common to both readings; whether a given bulk describes one theory or an ensemble is decided at the innermost layer of the sandwich, by the topological-boundary state alone.

-The AdS/CFT correspondence supposedly identifies given CFT to a particular quantum theory of gravity.
+The AdS/CFT correspondence is expected to identify a given CFT with a particular quantum theory of gravity.
 From the SymTFT perspective, the non-perturbative completion contains UV-sensitive data such as the quantum measure that is specified by the dual CFT.
-Generic choices or assumptions about such data specifying the bulk path-integral most likely do not have a quantum CFT dual.
+Generic choices or assumptions about such data specifying the bulk path integral most likely do not have a quantum CFT dual.
 We believe that translating these insights back into the semi-classical picture can guide us toward a deeper understanding of quantum gravity.